deathbeds/urljsf/README.md

 <script type="module" src="https://deathbeds.github.io/prjsf/_static/index.js"></script>
 ```

-This technique has many limitations.
-Slightly better would be to download a GitHub
+This technique has _many_ limitations, and is **not recommended**.

+Some ways to improve:

-release and unpack it, serving the files next to it.
+- download a GitHub release and unpack it, serving the files next to it
+- ensure bootstrap is loaded _before_ the script, with a `link` tag in a `head`.
+- on the `script` element, use a `src` to point to a valid `urljsf` definition

 ### Command Line

 The `urljsf` command line generates a ready-to-serve, standalone site with all required
 static assets.
-Written in `python`, it can reuse the extension JSON schema support in
+Written in `python`, it can reuse the extensive JSON schema support in
 the python ecosystem, such as `msgspec` or `pydantic`.

 ```bash